ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 First type in the path to the server, optionally add the name of the specific database.
 If you use your windows credentials to connect you can use integrated, which is nice.
 Finally, give it a nice name.

+Additionally, SQL Formatter is a nice extension that will clean up your SQL formatting.
+Worth checking out.

 #### Vim integration

+##### Update

+I'll keep the neovim instructions below in case I decide to go back, but for now I'm actually finding the default Vim plugin pretty functional, so try just installing the base Vim extension instead of jumping through all these hoops first if you want to use Vim bindings.

+##### Original note

 If you don't know what vim is, or do know and are scared of it, just skip this step.
 If you've trained yourself to use vim keyboard shortcuts though, you're definitely going to want that in your editor.
 Previously I was using the Vim extension, which was decent, but I did find a little laggy.
 Recently I've switched to neovim.
 It takes a little more up front configuration, but ultimately gives a nicer experience.
 For one thing, it's more responsive.
 For another, when in insert mode all the regular VS code shortcuts work.
 Finally, when you enter commands they show up in the big box at the top of the VS code window like other VS code commands, rather than down in the tiny bar at the bottom.
 That's particularly nice when you're trying to write out a big find replace or something.